Podcast: Play in new window | Download

 - Easiest way to get someone engaged in writing or math or any subject is to pursue their interests.

-- You have a kiddo Minecrafting?
+- Do you have a kiddo Minecrafting?
 There are writing prompts for that.
 There are math games for that.
 There are history books used in conjunction as building prompts.
 There’s even an online school for that!

-- Your kiddo likes mixing stuff together?
+- Sometimes your kiddo likes mixing stuff together.
 (Watch out kitchen!)
-Chemistry experiment books and experiment sets and slime sets abound for such a purpose.
+Chemistry experiment books and experiment sets, and slime sets abound for such a purpose.
 We have purchased this one twice and used it three times.

 - An interest in history?
 Have you seen the Kingfisher Encyclopedias?
 The Usborne On-Line Encyclopedias?
 The Horrible History DVD series?

 If your kiddo has an interest, there’s always a resource for that.